Skip to main content

 The Hidden Risk: Doorway and Duplicate Pages

-Two things can happen:
+Two things can happen from there:

 What a Good Local Page Actually Does